-There is no neighborhood without neighbors, and the Sustainable Love Corporation installation "Good Neighbor" at Rooms to Let 2017, (May 20-21, 2017) magnified the people who have lived and currently live in, as well as visitors to Slavic Village, and presented an environment where they might reflect on what it means to be a good neighbor.
+There is no neighborhood without neighbors.
+The Sustainable Love Corporation installation "Good Neighbor" at Rooms to Let 2017, (May 20-21, 2017) magnified the people who have lived and currently live in, as well as visitors to Slavic Village, and presented an environment where they might reflect on what it means to be a good neighbor.

 The interior installation was an homage to a family that lived in the same Slavic Village home since the house was built in the late 1800's until the 1980's.
 Photographs and artifacts from the family provided a glimpse into the neighborhood's past.
 An oversized portrait of a Polish woman is pasted to the boarded up window on the exterior of "our" Rooms to Let house (slated for demolition in 2017) to provide the illusion that someone is still home.
 Visitors to the house allowed their portrait to be taken peeping out of the adjacent room window as well as in other parts inside and outside the house.